spanote/eryri_Benchmark/README.md

 Large Text file test: 1 MB text file.
 Text drawn from the loren ipsum generator.

 SQL test: Read one record from a sample database from oracle.
-Data consists of 490,000 records
+Data consists of 490,000 records.